Chapter 3. Configuring cloud-init

 If you use this method to set the user password, you must set all passwords in this section.

 You can use the rh_subscription directive to register your system.
-Samples follow.
-For each subscription, you would edit your user data.
+For each subscription, you need to edit user data.

 rh_subscription: